AlexandrosManolis/weather-lossPercentage-node-red/README.md

 3) Run historical data
 4) Run current weather, forecast, and percentage loss or set them to run automatically.
 5) For dashboard localhost:1880/ui
-6) For RabbitMQ login to localhost:15672 login with username, password and create 3 queue bindings with amq.direct, user1.weather, user2.weather and losspercentage.weather.
+6) For RabbitMQ in node-red broker needs username and password, login to localhost:15672 with username, password and create 5 queues bindings with amq.direct, user1.weather, user2.weather and losspercentagelow.weather, losspercentagemedium.weather, losspercentagehigh.weather.
 Execution of timestamps with strict sequence of the json message structure for successful results and correct routingKey to receive the messages.